Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Empirical Performance

-In Figure \ref{Fig:SimFirst} we report the results for the homoscedastic case ($\mu = 0$).
-In our study, we focus on the quality of inferential procedures -- namely on the rejection frequency of the confidence intervals with the nominal coverage probability of $95\%$, and so the figure reports these frequencies.
-Ideally we should see the rejection rate of $5\%$, the nominal level, regardless of what the underlying generating process $\Pr \in \mathcal{P}_n$ is.
-The is the so called uniformity property or honesty property of the confidence regions (see, e.g., Romano and Wolf \cite{RomanoWolf2007}, Romano and Shaikh \cite{RomanoShaikh20012}, and Leeb and P\"otscher \cite{LeebPotscher2006}).
-The top left plot of Figure \ref{Fig:SimFirst} reports the empirical rejection probabilities for the naive post single selection procedure.
+In the homoscedastic case, reported on the left column of Figure \ref{Fig:SimFirst}, we have the empirical rejection probabilities for the naive post-selection procedure on the first row.
 These empirical rejection probabilities deviate strongly away from the nominal level of $5\%$, demonstrating the striking lack of robustness of this standard method.
-This is perhaps expected due to the Monte-Carlo design having regression coefficients not well separated from zero (that is, ``beta min" condition does not hold here).
-In sharp contrast, we see from top right and bottom right and left plots of Figure \ref{Fig:SimFirst}, that both of our proposed procedures perform substantially better, yielding empirical rejection probabilities close to the desired nominal level of $5\%$.
-We also see from comparing the bottom left plot to other plots that the confidence regions based on the post-double selection method somewhat outperform the optimal IV estimator.
+This is perhaps expected due to the Monte-Carlo design having regression coefficients not well separated from zero (that is, the ``beta min" condition does not hold here).
+In sharp contrast, we see that the proposed procedure performs substantially better, yielding empirical rejection probabilities close to the desired nominal level of $5\%$.
+In the right column of Figure \ref{Fig:SimFirst} we report the results for the heteroscedastic case ($\mu = 1$).
+Here too we see the striking lack of robustness of the naive post-selection procedure.
+We also see that the confidence region based on the post-double selection method significantly outperforms the standard method, yielding empirical rejection probabilities close to the nominal level of $5\%$.